Glutinoglossum glutinosum: Habitat and distribution

 Glutinoglossum glutinosum is a saprophytic species.
 Its fruitbodies grow scattered on soil in moss beds or in grassy areas.
 North American collections are typically associated with hardwoods, while European collections are often made in pasture and dune slacks.
 The fungus has been used as an indicator of medium-quality grassland in the UK.
 In India, it has been encountered on the soil of oak forests, and among mosses on stony slopes at an elevation of 2000 m.

-A widely distributed species, Glutinoglossum glutinosum has been recorded from northern Africa (Macaronesia), Asia (Bhutan, China, India, Japan, and the Philippines) and Europe.
+A widely distributed species, G. glutinosum has been recorded from northern Africa (Macaronesia), Asia (Bhutan, China, India, Japan, and the Philippines) and Europe.
 It is listed as vulnerable in Switzerland.
-In Bulgaria, where it is considered critically endangered, threats to G. glutinosum include "habitat changes as result of agriculture activities (crops, livestock), atmospheric and land pollution, drought, global warming."
+In Bulgaria, where it is considered critically endangered, threats to G. glutinosum include "habitat changes as result of agriculture activities (crops, livestock), atmospheric and land pollution, drought, global warming".
 In a preliminary Regional Red List of Dutch macrofungi, G. glutinosum was considered threatened, and it was noted that before 1970, the fungus was "rather common", compared to "rather rare" after that year.
 The North American distribution includes Canada, the United States, and Mexico.

 Although G. glutinosum was previously thought to have occurred in Australia and New Zealand, later examination and genetic analysis of collections from these locations showed the material to belong to what have since been described as the new species G. australasicum or G. exiguum.

+Uses

+Any potential culinary value of the fruitbodies has been discussed little by experts, although Charles McIlvaine reported stewing about a quart of them.